mgphall/EmployeeApp/README.md

-Example WPF Application using SQLlight, entity framework, some materal design, MvvmCross
+Example WPF Application using SQLlite, entity framework, some materal design, MvvmCross

 you might need to rebuild project for test sqlite database to be moved to bin folder